johnlaudun/portfolio/vita.md

 ## Distinctions

 2016\.
 Senior Scholar in Residence.
-NSF Culture Analytics Long Program.Institute for Pure and Applied Mathematics (UCLA).
+NSF Culture Analytics Long Program.
+Institute for Pure and Applied Mathematics (UCLA).

 2013\.
 Ethnographer in Residence.
-NEH/University of Virginia Scholar’s Lab Speaking in Code Symposium.
+Speaking in Code Symposium.
+NEH/University of Virginia Scholar’s Lab.

 2010\.
 Senior Fellow.
 NEH Institute: Networks and Networking in the Humanities.
 Institute for Pure and Applied Mathematics.
 UCLA.